-Exercise increased caution in Zimbabwe due to crime and civil unrest.
+Exercise increased caution in Zimbabwe due to crime.

 If you decide to travel to Zimbabwe:

 - Read the Department of State’s COVID-19 page before planning any international travel, and read the Embassy COVID-19 page for country-specific COVID-19 information.

 - Stay alert and avoid openly displaying cash.

 - Carry a copy of your passport and visa and leave originals in your hotel safe.

 - Stay away from political rallies, demonstrations, and crowds.